 Port Forwarding a HikVision DVR/NVR

-Once you have forwarded these ports you can connect to your DVR with the public port 9991 which will direct to your local port 8000 and so on.
+Once you have forwarded these ports you can connect to your DVR with the public port 9991 which will direct to your DVR on 192.168.0.100 on port 8000.

 Once you have forwarded the necessary ports you can use a service like canyouseeme to check if the service on the port is responding.
 It will tell you if your port is open and the the dvr is talking back.
 Canyouseeme will automatically detect your WAN IP, so you will need to simply type in the external port that you have forwarded.

 When you have multiple HikVision DVR’s in the same network

 When you have multiple DVR’s within the same network you will need to use a different port configurations for each DVR.
 Lets take an example of 2 DVR’s on our network, DVR 1 and DVR 2.
 First we will setup the IP addresses for the 2 DVR’s and their media ports as follows:

 DVR 1 Configuration